smthdfirent/docker-yara-x/README.md

-# Docker containers for YARA
+# Docker containers for YARA-X

 Dockerfile which allows to install [YARA-X](https://github.com/VirusTotal/yara-x) in a Linux Debian docker container.

-By default, YARA-X v0.4.0 will be installed.

 You may add YARA rules in the ```rules``` directory.
 These will be copied into the ```${username}``` home directory of the container (default: ```/home/user/rules```).

+You may also add Jupyter notebooks in the ```notebooks``` directory that will be copied into the ```/home/${username}/notebooks```.
+By default, the container will start a Jupyter notebook server (exposed on port 8080), allowing to use the Python library for YARA-X in Jupyter notebooks.

+## Disclaimer

+This Dockerfile is intended **to be used in an isolated analysis environment, for testing or development purpose only**.

 ## Building a container